bet01/workshops/docker/README.md

 Let’s containerize a boilerplate dotnet 6 web api.
 Make a working folder called "WeatherAPI" (case sensitive) and in this folder run `dotnet new webapi`

-Open the code in visual studio/visual studio code and in the root folder create an empty text file called Dockerfile with no extension.
+Open the code in visual studio/visual studio code and in the root folder create an empty text file called Dockerfile (case sensitive) with no extension.
 In this file paste:

 ```
 # The base image we will be using, this is an image based on Alpine Linux and has aspnet 6 installed